wmaynard/chat-service/README.md

 }
 ```

 Be aware that this does remove you from whatever other global room you were a part of.
+Clients should block the request from going out if the target room ID is the same as the global room the player is already in; there are no Platform checks for it since it would add a database hit, so saving Chat the traffic will improve performance.

 ### Leaving Direct Message Rooms